MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     s.
 Turn on: BACore \| Sync Approver OOF

-1. You have completed installing the core components.
-Your next step is to set up the approval processes in How to use Approvals Kit section.
+1. Once installation is complete for the core components, your next step is to set up the approval processes in How to use Approvals Kit section.